Wednesday, August 10, 2011

 The seated Pope, anachronistically shown wearing the Papal tiara and a cope and with the features of Nicholas V, places into the hands of the kneeling Lawrence the paten and chalice which it is the deacons function to present during the Mass.
 These are key symbols of the office of service which is particular to the deacon.

-Ordination of St. Lawrence
+Ordination of Saint Lawrence

 Pope Sixtus Presenting Lawrence with the Treasures of the Church

-According to the legendary biography of St. Lawrence, 3 Sixtus presented Lawrence with the valuables of the Church of Rome on August 6, 258, just prior to his own arrest by the officers of the Emperor Valerian.
+According to the legendary biography of Saint Lawrence, 3 Sixtus presented Lawrence with the valuables of the Church of Rome on August 6, 258, just prior to his own arrest by the officers of the Emperor Valerian.
 The Pope was martyred himself.
 According to the legend, as he was taken away he told the distraught Lawrence, that he (Lawrence) would suffer even more horribly within three days.

 Pope Sixtus II Presenting Lawrence with the Treasures of the Church